pca006132/PCC/syntax.md

 > Also, for the same label, there can only be one coordinate(command block)

 ### Marker entity
-Summon a marker entity at the coordinate of the next command block.
+Summon a marker entity at the coordinates of the next command block.
 Can specify its name and tag.
 Useful for targeting **multiple** command blocks.